Jabari Asim: Nonfiction

-Asim is the author of several nonfiction books.
-We Can't Breathe: On Black Lives, White Lies and the Art of Survival (2018), a collection of essays, was named A Finalist for the PEN/Diamonstein-Spielvogel Award for the Art of the Essay in 2018.
+Jabari Asim is the author of several nonfiction books.
+We Can't Breathe: On Black Lives, White Lies and the Art of Survival (2018), a collection of essays, was named a finalist for the PEN/Diamonstein-Spielvogel Award for the Art of the Essay in 2018.

-The N Word: Who Can Say It, Who Shouldn't, and Why was short-listed for the Hurston/Wright LEGACY Award in 2008.
+The N Word: Who Can Say It, Who Shouldn't, and Why was short-listed for the Hurston/Wright Legacy Award in 2008.